telerik/ajax-docs/controls/wizard/server-side-programming/events/navigationbarbuttonclick.md

 	* **NextStep** - a reference to the next step.

-Use the **NavigationBarButton** event handler to respond when a button within the navigation bar is clicked.
+Use the **NavigationBarButtonClick** event handler to respond when a button within the navigation bar is clicked.